pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/managing-application/defining-app-configuration/ecs.md

 ## NOTE

-- When you use ELB for deployments, all listener rules that have the same target groups as configured in app.pipecd.yaml will be controlled.
+- When you use an ELB for deployments, all listener rules that have the same target groups as configured in app.pipecd.yaml will be controlled.
 - For more information and diagrams, see [Issue#4733 [ECS] Modify ELB listener rules other than defaults without adding config](https://github.com/pipe-cd/pipecd/pull/4733).

 ## Reference